 If we believe in illusions, fear seems very real, but we are afraid of nothing.
 The lesson says it is “very easy to recognize” (1:4) that there is nothing to fear; what makes it seem difficult is that we want the illusions to be true (1:5).
 If they are not true, we are not who we think we are and who we wish to be; we are God’s creations instead, and not our own.
 So we hold on to the illusions to validate our egos, and in so doing, hold on to the fear.

-When we allow ourselves to recall that there is nothing to fear, when we consciously remind ourselves of that fact throughout the day, it shows that “somewhere in your mind, though not necessarily in a place you recognize as yet, you have remembered God, and let His strength take the place of your weakness” (3:2).
+When we allow ourselves to recall that there is nothing to fear, when we consciously remind ourselves of that fact throughout the day, it shows that “somewhere in your mind—not necessarily in a place which you recognize as yet—you have remembered God and let His strength take the place of yours” (3:2).
 This is what the Text calls the “right mind.”
 There is a part of our minds—really the only part there is—in which we have already remembered God!
 That part of our minds is what is waking us up from our dream.